Choosing between Affinity and Attio for your CRM comes down to five questions:

 Attio's AI features are substantial for a young platform.
 Ask Attio, powered by models from Anthropic, Google, and OpenAI, lets users search, update, and create records through natural language.
 Call Intelligence records, transcribes, and analyzes meetings within the CRM.
 Workflows include AI blocks for classification, summarization, and research.

 The weaknesses are real.
 Native integrations are limited: no LinkedIn inbox integration, no LinkedIn Sales Navigator connector, and no native connectors for tools like Apollo or Lemlist.
-Sequences aren't built for high-volume outbound (no SMS, no dialer, no A/B testing).
+Sequences are not built for high-volume outbound (no SMS, no dialer, no A/B testing).
 Reporting lacks the depth of established platforms.
 And customer support scored 3.8 out of 5 on Capterra, the lowest rating across all categories.

 ZoomInfo adds the intelligence layer neither CRM provides

+Neither Affinity nor Attio can tell you which companies outside your pipeline are actively researching solutions like yours.
 This is the gap ZoomInfo fills.
 While Affinity and Attio organize your existing relationships and deals, ZoomInfo provides the intelligence that feeds those relationships in the first place.

 The data gap is where deals are won and lost